coiled/coiled-from-prefect/README.md

 ### Getting Started
 This repo assumed you have a Coiled account, a Prefect account, are familiar with the following concepts, and have access to the following access credentials:

-- Coiled Accounts, Teams, and Tokens
+- Coiled Users, Teams, and Tokens
 - Prefect Cloud
 - Prefect Flows and Tasks
 - Prefect Blocks